demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 ### 3. Create a Google Cloud Service Account
 Create a Google Cloud Service Account (an account with delegated authority to assume a user identity) with Enable G Suite Domain-wide Delegation activated for server-to-server authentication, and then generate a JSON private key using the account.
 For more information, see [Create service accounts](https://cloud.google.com/iam/docs/service-accounts-create).

-### 4. Add required APIs in your user account
+### 4. Add required APIs to your user account
-Add Admin SDK API and Google Drive API in your user account.
+Add Admin SDK API and Google Drive API to your user account.

 ### 5. Add the OAuth scopes to your service account
 Add (or ask a user with a super admin role to add) the following OAuth scopes to your service account using a super admin role.
 These API scopes are needed to crawl all documents, and access control (ACL) information for all users in a Google Workspace domain: